ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 The `Source` field contains the input expression to be evaluated, and the `Current` variable serves as a pointer for iterating through each character in this string.

 We can start the tokenization by parsing the numbers within the expression.
-To do this, we begin at the first digit and ocntinue iterating until we encuonter a non-numeric character.
+To do this, we begin at the first digit and continue iterating until we encounter a non-numeric character.
 We also ensure that the pointer is within the bounds of the string to avoid index-out-of-range errors.

 Once the number has been traversed, we can slice a section of the input from the starting index to the current pointer position.
 We then convert this substring into a numerical value.